LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 4-Column Format

-How it works: Money received goes in Credit column, money spent goes in Debit column.
+How it works: Money received in Credit, money spent in Debit.

 Pro Tip:

-Most banks export statements with separate debit/credit columns, making the 4-column format more natural.
-However, if you're manually creating a CSV from scratch, the 3-column format is simpler since you don't need to determine which column each transaction belongs in.
+Most banks export with separate debit/credit columns, making 4-column format more natural.
+If creating a CSV from scratch, 3-column is simpler.

 Step-by-Step: Import CSV to QuickBooks Online